instaclustr/cassandra-operator/doc/providers/pks.md

 ```
 ## Deploying Cassandra
-You can now deploy Cassandra by using the in Helm package (helm/cassandra) or my creating your own CDC object (see examples directory).
+You can now deploy Cassandra by using the Helm package (`helm/cassandra`) or my creating your own CDC object (see `examples` directory).
-Key configuration components are defined in a values.yaml file.
+Key configuration components are defined in a `values.yaml` file.
 You can either use the default or define your own (see example below):

 ```yaml